hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Thanks dude :) Can't wait for people to build something with it ‚òª

 [17:36:19](#oHubU03tT9ljKDd6yn_DCG7vzgJfEFYUHiBamEKAnwk) <kavina computers>:
-That would be awesome Ì†ΩÌ∏ç see.
+That would be awesome üòç see.

 ## 11-Mar-2025